garrettxV/sphinx-template/source/chapter2/index.rst

 Functional Components
 ---------------------

-React functional components to not require any import statements at first in their basic form.
+React functional components do not require any import statements at first in their basic form.
 They are simply defined as JavaScript arrow functions and take props as a parameter (more on this later).

 .. code-block:: javascript